alacrity-ai/shipwright-survivors/README.md

   - [ ] "Treasure Goblins" (Ship which flees and has good drops)

 TODOS:
+  - [ ] Clearly give rewards on failure.
+E.g. Passive points:
+      - Unlockables in each mission should be shown in the debriefing, and how close you got to each.
+  - [ ] Remove repairing - Instead, have green health drop pickups.
+Constant repairing is a dark pattern.
+  - [ ] Lots of Random Events things to discover in a run:
+    - [ ] Random Events (e.g. Black Hole, Gravitational Anomaly, etc)
+    - [ ] Enemy Spawner: When triggered, spawns a bunch of enemies, destroying it gives reward
+    - [ ] Healing beacons : destroying it drops a bunch of HP
+    - [ ] Treasure goblins - chase them and destroy them for reward.
+    - [ ] Shrines - Provides a bonus / boon / or bane duration Buff
+    - [ ] Planet interactions
+    - [ ] Miniboss triggers
+    - [ ] League mechanics?
+Such as:
+      - [ ] Time dilation field: Time moves faster in here, or slower?
+      - [ ] Enemy spawner pod.
+Active until destroyed
+      - [ ] Explosive fuel depot: Chain reactive destructibles for battlefield control
+      - [ ] Turret emplacements: Defended stations with Loot cores
+      - [ ] Contested Cache: Triggers escalating waves as you open it: Reward based on survival?
+      - [ ] Entropy Spire: Pay entropium for XYZ bonus
+      - [ ] Salvage Drone Convoy: Maybe marked on the map, or spawn announced.
+Escorted hauler with loot.
+      - [ ] Ancient Data Vault: Requires collecting 3 keys scattered across the map?
+      - [ ] Cursed cargo: Opening it spawns elite squad with mods.
+      - [ ] Challenge Modifier Node: Choose a challenge mod for a bonus, e.g. 30% entropium gain.
+      - [ ] Orbiting Debris Field (Many asteroids)
   - [ ] Move 2d Canvas to webgl:
     - [x] Ships
     - [x] Planets